pawelgrzybek/pawelgrzybek.com/content/posts/2021-05-25-i-built-a-thing-jamstack-cdk-comments.md

 [JAMstack CDK comments](https://github.com/pawelgrzybek/jamstack-cdk-comments) is built on top of the [AWS CDK](https://aws.amazon.com/cdk/) framework, and you can deploy it to your AWS account in minutes!
 The stack consists of [API Gateway](https://aws.amazon.com/api-gateway/), [AWS Lambda](https://aws.amazon.com/lambda/) and [Amazon DynamoDB](https://aws.amazon.com/dynamodb/).

 As always, your feedback will be very appreciated.
-I will appreciate even more every single pull request.
 Let's make the web a better, faster and more privacy-oriented place together.
 Hopefully that helps.
 Enjoy 💬